wipetboye/SharpZalgo/README.md

 File.WriteAllText("meow.txt", zalgo);
 ```

-or using the type instead (ZalgoString.cs)
+Or using the type (ZalgoString.cs):

 ```
 ZalgoString zalgo = "Meow";